unibo-dtm-se-2425-AvianBlasters/artifact/README.md

 ├── .github/                # configuration of GitHub CI │   └── workflows/          # configuration of GitHub Workflows
 │       ├── check.yml       # runs tests on multiple OS and versions of Python
-│       └── deploy.yml      # if check succeeds, and the current branch is one of {main, master}, triggers automatic releas on PyPi
-├── MANIFEST.in             # file stating what to include/exclude in releases
-├── LICENSE                 # license file (Apache 2.0)
+│       └── deploy.yml      # if check succeeds, and the current branch is master, automatic release on TestPyPi is triggered ├── MANIFEST.in             # file stating what to include/exclude in releases ├── LICENSE                 # license file (Apache 2.0)
 ├── pyproject.toml          # declares build dependencies
 ├── renovate.json           # configuration of Renovate bot, for automatic dependency updates ├── requirements-dev.txt    # declares development dependencies
 ├── requirements.txt        # declares runtime dependencies
-├── setup.py                # configuration of the package to be released on Pypi └── Dockerfile              # configuration of the Docker image to be realsed on Dockerhub
+├── setup.py                # configuration of the package to be released on TestPyPi └── Dockerfile              # configuration of the Docker image to be realsed on Dockerhub
 ```